Sign up to our Newsletter

 Step Four: Write the LSAT or GRE

 Depending on the law schools you apply to, you might have to write the LSAT or GRE.
-Choose the exam that will best reflect your abilities and give yourself adequate time to prepare for and retake your chosen exam.
+Choose the exam that reflects your abilities and give yourself adequate time to prepare for and retake your chosen exam.

 Your standardized test score is one of the most crucial application materials the admissions committee will use to assess your candidacy for law school!
 You may have an outstanding application otherwise, but a low LSAT score can make the committee hesitate to accept you into their program.

-A study period of four months is ideal for students to be able to study for the LSAT full-time.
+A study period of four months is ideal for students to study for the LSAT full-time.
 Part-timers should study for five to six months to achieve the same results.

-After taking the time to perfect your application, you should be rewarded by receiving multiple offer letters to your top law school choices!
+After perfecting your application, you should be rewarded by receiving multiple offer letters to your top law school choices.
 Choose the school that can provide you with the best resources to fulfill your personal and professional career goals.

 You can expect your JD degree to be much harder than your undergrad, so you should be willing to put in the effort to succeed.
 Much like your undergrad GPA, your JD GPA is crucial in your legal journey.
 It will determine the types of internships and job prospects you have during and after your JD.

-Be sure you participate in legal journals, moot courts, externships, and experiential learning opportunities, especially if they involve real estate law.
-Having this experience will make you a more qualified applicant post-graduation!
+Be sure to participate in legal journals, moot courts, externships, and experiential learning opportunities, especially if they involve real estate law.
+This experience will make you a more qualified applicant post-graduation!

 Once you’ve completed your JD, you have the necessary training and skills to practice real estate law.
 While you do not have to pursue any higher education, some real estate lawyers pursue LLMs in Real Estate Law.